Toyota Premio: First facelift (2010)

 The Premio and Allion were revised on 20 April 2010 with more aggressive and sharper looking headlights and twin LED tail lights with the interior remaining somewhat same.

-The 1.8-liter engine was changed from the 2ZR-FE to the Valvematic 2ZR-FAE, improving fuel consumption to 18.6 km/L. In June 2010, fuel consumption for the 1.5-liter models was improved to 20 km/L by improvements to engine and transmission control.
+The 1.8-liter engine was changed from the 2ZR-FE to the Valvematic 2ZR-FAE, improving fuel consumption on the 10-15 cycle to 18.6 km/L. In June 2010, fuel consumption for the 1.5-liter models was improved to 20 km/L by improvements to engine and transmission control.
+The range was made more fuel efficient yet in December 2012, but because of a change to the stricter JC08 cycle testing method, the published number for the most fuel efficient A15 model dropped to 18.2 km/L.

+Another bout of revisions aimed at increasing fuel economy occurred at the end of September 2019.
+A stop-start idling mechanism was added, bringing fuel economy up to 18.2 km/L on the JC08 cycle, which meant that the front-wheel drive 1.5-litre version became eligible for a special Eco-car tax reduction.
+Other changes were made too, including the addition of Steering-assisted Vehicle Stability Control (S-VSC) and a hill start assist, and the addition of electronically controlled active torque control 4WD for models thus equipped.

 Second facelift (2016)

 Toyota revised the Premio and Allion again on 13 June 2016 with a facelift.
 At the same time, "bi-beam" LED headlights and the collision avoidance system called "Toyota Safety Sense C" were introduced, adopting a styling influence from the larger, more prestigious S210 series Crown.
+The front clip was now mostly identical, with variation between the two models limited to the grille insert, whereas the pre-facelift version had an entirely different front bumper.

 Discontinuation

 On 1 December 2020, Toyota announced that the Premio and Allion would be discontinued from March 2021.
 This marked the end of the Corona lineage that was first introduced in 1957.